SystemRDL/systemrdl-compiler/docs/properties.rst

 The above example describes a field that is cleared when software reads it.
 Although not explicitly set, if you were to do the following query:
-``my_field.get_property('onread')``, it would return the value :attr:`OnReadType.rclr <systemrdl.rdltypes.OnReadType.rclr>`, as if the user assigned it as follows:
+``my_field.get_property('onread')``, it would return the value :attr:`OnReadType.rclr <systemrdl.rdltypes.builtin_enums.OnReadType.rclr>`, as if the user assigned it as follows:

 .. code-block:: systemrdl